 Another Philadelphia classic I could have kept eating forever was their pretzels.
 Once you get into the city you’ll see them all over the place.
 Part of why is that the city produces 80% of the country’s pretzels.
 So you’ll want to pop into the Philly Pretzel Company and grab a tasty soft pretzel.

-Don’t worry, I’m not forgetting the city’s most popular classic.
+Don’t worry, I’m not forgetting the city’s most popular classic as you explore the Philadelphia food scene.
 Instead, it will get its own section below.

 Exploring the City’s History